slightperturbation/sparks/Readme.markdown

 ## Adding script states ##

 States can be created using Lua scripts, C++ class or a mix of both.

+The state entered on startup is determined by the sparks/data/scripts/states/StartupState.lua script.
+(I.e., StartupState is always the first state run, and by convention it does nothing but swith to another State.)
+Typically, StartupState should switch to LoadingState for normal operation.

 ### Lua State Scripts ###